 In order to be excused from participation in physical education, a student must present an appropriate excuse from his or her parent/guardian or from a person licensed under the Medical Practice Act.
 The excuse may be based on medical or religious prohibitions.
-State law prohibits a school board from honoring parental excuses based upon a student’s participation in athletic training, activities or competitions conducted outside the auspices of the School District.
+An excuse because of medical reasons must include a signed statement from a person licensed under the Medical Practice Act that corroborates the medical reason for the request.
+An excuse based on religious reasons must include a signed statement from a member of the clergy that corroborates the religious reason for the request.

 Special activities in physical education and/or units of instruction will be provided for a student whose physical or emotional condition, as determined by a person licensed under the Medical Practice Act, prevents his or her participation in the physical education course.